-Due to COVID-19 travel restrictions and health concerns, the Spring 2020 UEFI Plugfest has been canceled.
-In place of the Spring Plugfest, the UEFI 2020 Virtual Plugfest will now take place online through a series of themed educational webinars presented by UEFI Forum members.
+Due to COVID-19 travel restrictions and health concerns, the Spring 2020 UEFI Plugfest was canceled.
+In place of the Spring Plugfest, the UEFI Virtual Plugfest will now take place online through a series of themed educational webinars presented by UEFI Forum members.
 The webinars will be free and open to the public.
 Given the success of these webinars, we will be continuing this program into 2021.

 Recordings of the webinars will be available after the presentations have concluded.
 If you register now but are unable to attend the live presentation, you can view the presentation recording on the UEFI Forum YouTube channel after the webinar has concluded.